-He is also working on two single-author book projects: Des leçons d’abîme, on intertextual “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort, on the aerial imaginary of early 20th century science fiction.
+He is also working on two single-author book projects: Des leçons d’abîme, on intertextual “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort on the aerial imaginary of early 20th century American, British, and French science fiction.

 Department of English